iyanataylor1/circuitcruncher/README.md

+# Circuit Cruncher

-Web Programming Group Assignment
+## Web Programming Group Assignment
-Multiplication Game Website using HTML, CSS and JavaScript
+### Multiplication Game Website using HTML, CSS and JavaScript

 The PDF included in the repo contains the storyboard and visual elements, a project plan outlining each member's contributions, and descriptions of each function/ module.
 It also includes an XHTML Validation Report.